caiiiycuk/js-dos/v7/docs/threejs.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 In this example you will learn how to use parts of `emulators-ui` with `three.js` renderer.
-We will create rotating cube with digger game as on image.
+We will create a rotating cube with a digger game.

 <img alt="Result" src={useBaseUrl('img/threejs.jpg')} />